 Form: 31– Trainer: Mark Johnston Owner: Kai Fai Leung

 85,000gns half brother to Group 2-placed 8-10.5f winner (including at Group 3/Listed level) Haggle and useful 8-10f winner Bermondsey, out of a maiden half sister to Group 2-placed 12f-2m winner Golden Quest, 12f Listed winner Puce (later dam of Lion Sands and Pongee and grandam to Pacifique) and the dams of Alexandrova and Rekindling.
-This colt showed the benefit of his debut experience when landing a four-runner 1m event at Chelmsford last November (5/1 chance), getting to the lead easily and dictating matters, pressed early in the straight but finding plenty to win going away by 2 lengths from Wissahickon.
-For all he very much had the run of things, he impressed with his attitude that day, responding well for pressure having looked vulnerable at one point; bred to come into his own over middle/staying distances, there ought to be a whole lot more to come from this colt in 2018.
+This colt showed the benefit of his debut experience when landing a four-runner 1m conditions race at Chelmsford last November (5/1 chance), getting to the lead easily and dictating matters, pressed early in the straight but finding plenty to win going away by 2 lengths from Wissahickon.
+For all he very much had the run of things, this colt impressed with his attitude that day, responding well for pressure having looked vulnerable at one point; bred to come into his own over middle/staying distances, there ought to be a whole lot more to come in 2018.

 MASTER GREY (gr g Mastercraftsman – Market Day)